unitof/self-docs/pieces/theft-of-cryptopunk-1484/main.md

 ## Where Are They Now

 [CryptoPunk #1484](https://cryptopunks.app/cryptopunks/details/1484) is still owned by [PunksOTC](https://cryptopunks.app/cryptopunks/accountinfo?account=0x0232d1083e970f0c78f56202b9a666b526fa379f), under the subdomain [`2.punksotc.eth`](https://app.ens.domains/name/2.punksotc.eth/details).
+They seem to be [lowering their offer on a regular schedule](https://cryptopunks.app/cryptopunks/details/1484).

+The primary lead on scammers' idenity is probably the domain `meekicks.app`.
+WHOIS doesn't point to much beyond `registrar.eu` & OVH.

-I feel terrible and dumb on all ends.
-For having been somewhat into this before it became a cultural touchstone, for owning something worth more money than I've ever had, for letting down the people I asked to help me sell it smartly, for falling for a stupid scam.
+I'm ashamed but now have a wild story and I'm okay.
+For having been somewhat into this before it became a cultural touchstone, for owning something worth more money than I've ever had, for losing it so clumsily, for letting down [the people in my life](https://twitter.com/SamEwen/status/1577747247693021210) it would have helped and who were helping me.

-I [made something annoying](TK) to celebrate this all.
+I [made a collection](TK) to celebrate this all, for me and the other two.
+Welcome to the club.
+I'll be hanging with the smokers outside the emergency exit, not smoking, talking about other things.